• Skip to primary navigation

 Can the calculator be used for multiple assets, including commodities and indices?

-How to adjust the calculator settings for different position sizing methods?
+How do I adjust the calculator settings for different position sizing methods?

 Key Related Forex Concepts

-• Currency pair: in FX markets shows the relation between two different traded currencies (e.g.: EURUSD).
+• Currency pair: the exchange rate between two currencies traded in the forex market (e.g., EURUSD).

-• Base Currency: first currency that appears in a forex pair quotation (e.g.: EUR in EURUSD).
+• Base currency: the first currency in a pair quotation — EUR in EURUSD.

-• Quote Currency: second currency that appears in a forex pair quotation (e.g.: USD in EURUSD).
+• Quote currency: the second currency in a pair quotation — USD in EURUSD.
+Pip values are denominated in the quote currency.

-• Account balance: total of money available in a trading account.
+• Account balance: total cash in a trading account, excluding open position P&L.

 • LinkedIn